nahuelc00/memotest/README.md

 # Memotest
-**Memotest realizado con Html, Css y JavaScript.
-Usando BootStrap para estilos y Cypress para testing.**
+**Memotest made with Html, Css and JavaScript.
+Using BootStrap for styles and Cypress for testing.**

 ### Installation:
 - download or clone repo